wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Reading the text payload of the request

 Sometimes content is sent as a string (plain text) with the HTTP request.
-You can use the request variable’s `getTextPayload` function to read the text payload sent with the HTTP request.
-Note that the `getTextPayload` function’s return type is `string|ClientError`.
+You can use the `getTextPayload` function of the `request` variable to read the text payload sent with the HTTP request.
+Note that the return type of the `getTextPayload` function is `string|ClientError`.

 #### Example